georgesterpu/pyVSR/README.md

 Place the HTK binaries in the system path (e.g. `/usr/local/bin/`)\
 Place the OpenFace binaries in `./pyVSR/bins/openface/`

+pyVSR was initially developed on a system running Manjaro Linux, frequently updated from the `testing` repositories.
+We will be testing the code soon on other platforms.

 # How to cite
 If you use this work, please cite it as: